OVERVIEW AND INFORMATION

 The IRF GTE Certification Award is recognized and accepted around the world as proof of whitewater guiding competency, and in some countries it has been adapted as a national standard and requirement.
 The IRF is also recognized by the Adventure Travel Trade Association (ATTA) and the United Nations World Tourism Organization (UNWTO), the two largest tourism bodies in the world, as the world body responsible for establishing and administering commercial raft guide standards.
 In all cases, the IRF GTE Certification Award serves as an acceptable proof of guide or instructor knowledge and skills when a regional or nationally issued certification is not required.
 For guides who wish to travel and work on rivers outside of their own country, the IRF GTE Certification Award is often the only certification they will need.
 (Some countries may still require a guide to obtain a national or regionally issued certification as well.)

-Note: 2016 updates to the program are currently underway – see a summary with links.
+Note: Updates to the program are currently underway – see a summary with links.

 HISTORY Of DEVELOPMENT